Grow Vegetables in Phoenix Arizona

 Finding the Right Spot for a Vegetable Garden

 If you’re starting your first garden, starting out small will be less overwhelming.
 The most important step in creating your garden is finding the perfect spot.
 Vegetables need at least 6 hours of sun, but they also require shade from the harsh Phoenix afternoon sun.

-Find a spot that preferably recieves morning sun and afternoon shade.
-For our vegetable garden we picked a spot in the North West Corner of our yard that recieves a good balance of sun and shade and took advantage of the existing block wall as a partial barrier.
+Find a spot that preferably receives morning sun and afternoon shade.
+For our vegetable garden we picked a spot in the North West corner of our yard that receives a good balance of sun and shade and took advantage of the existing block wall as a partial barrier.
 We then planted trees that provide filtered shade in the summer to protect our vegetables.

 Determine the Size

 Next you’ll have to decide the size you garden you desire.
 This will depend largely on the

 space you have available and the time and effort that you would like to spend maintaining your new garden.
 We’ve had many vegetable gardens over the years, and the vegetable garden at our last house was much larger than our current vegetable garden.

 In our current house, I started out smaller with a raised garden bed of 4.5 feet wide and 10 feet long and raised 18 inches high.
 At this width, you can still easily lean over and tend to the plants without entering the garden area.
 Over the years I have added four more raised beds.
 Three of the beds are 4 x 2 x 4 feet and the smaller herb garden box is 2 x 2 x 2′.